Search for Dark Photon Dark Matter with a Mass around 36.1 {\mu}eV Using a Frequency-tunable Cavity Controlled through a Coupled Superconducting Qubit

-Here, $f$ is the signal frequency and $f_0$ is the cavity resonance frequency.
-The effective volume $V_{\rm eff}$, which characterizes the overlap between the dark photon polarization and the cavity field, is given by,
+Here, $f$ is the dark photon signal frequency and $f_0$ is the cavity resonance frequency.
+The effective volume $V_{\rm eff}$, which characterizes the overlap between the dark photon polarization and the cavity field, is given by

 where $\vec{E}_c$ is the electric field profile of the cavity mode of interest, $\vec{n}$ is the polarization vector of the dark photon DM, and the integration is performed within the cavity volume.
+The detection sensitivity is determined by the signal-to-noise ratio (SNR).
+Using the Dicke radiometer equation \cite{Dicke1946}, the SNR for a specific frequency bin is defined as

-If the signal power $P_{\rm signal}$ exceeds the noise level, a detection claim can be made.
-The dominant source of noise in our setup is expected to be Johnson–Nyquist noise \cite{johnsonThermalAgitationElectricity1928,PhysRev.32.110}.
-The noise power in a specific bin is estimated as,
+where $P_{\rm signal, bin}$ is the signal power in the bin, $P_{\rm noise, bin}$ is the noise power in the bin, and $N_{\rm bin}$ is the total number of measurements performed for that bin.
+The dominant source of noise in our setup is expected to be Johnson–Nyquist noise \cite{johnsonThermalAgitationElectricity1928,PhysRev.32.110} of the first amplifier.
+The noise power is characterized as

 where $b$ is the bandwidth of the one bin, $k_{\rm B}$ is the Boltzmann constant, and $T_{\rm sys}$ is the system noise temperature.
+In analysis section, this SNR is used as a criterion for detecting the dark photon signal.